coleWesterveld/C-Automated-Tests/README.md

 ```sh
   ./build/lastnameFirstnameA1 private/a1Data.txt
 ```
-of course replacing mock values with your actual ones. here we are passing `a1Data.txt` as a command line argument.
+Of course replacing mock values with your actual ones. here we are passing `a1Data.txt` as a command line argument.

 To remove compiled files and reset the build:
 ```sh